S&W SD9VE

 Since triggers are available from other companies, you might consider picking one of these up.
 If you are a .40 S&W fan, it is available in that caliber, too.
 It is easily carried (check out our article on concealed carry insurance), with nothing to snag on the draw.

-Add in all the aftermarket sights designed for the M&P series of pistols that you can install on this gun and you start to see just how useful these guns can be.
-For around $350, you can have a Glock-19-sized 9mm pistol with 32 rounds in both magazines available, on your person.
+With the wide range of aftermarket sights designed for the M&P series of pistols that are compatible with this gun, and you’ll see just how useful these guns can be.
+For around $350, you can have a 9mm pistol similar in size to a Glock 19, complete with 32 rounds spread across both magazines.

-Even with the stock trigger, you could certainly do worse.
-Add in its reliability and very serviceable three-dot sights, and you have a carry pistol that you can depend on.
-Of course, it doesn’t hurt that it is a product of Smith and Wesson, a company that will go to the mat for you with its very good customer service (at least they did for me).
-Add it all up, and you have a winner.
+Even with the stock trigger, it’s hard to find fault.
+Factor in its reliability and very serviceable three-dot sights, and you have a carry pistol you can trust.
+Plus, it’s from Smith & Wesson, known for excellent customer service (at least in my experience).
+Put it all together, and it’s a winner.

 Other readings you might also enjoy: